-Most of the swap products that have been approved by the respective Shariah committees of each financial inntitution put a condition that Islamic swaps are exclusively for hedging purposes.
-This means that swaps can only be used as an insurance activity aimed to protect an asset from adverse change, which can be an unexpected or undesirable change in the value of an asset, at the lowest cost.
-This also implies that Islamic swaps cannot be used for funding and trading activity by means of speculation to generate profit as widely practiced in conventional finance.
+Most of the swap products that have been approved by the respective Shariah committees of each financial inntitutions put a condition Islamic swaps are exclusively for hedging purposes.
+It means that swap can only be used as an insurance activity aimed to protect an asset from adverse change, which can be an enexpected and undesirable change in the value of an asset, at the lowest cost.
+This also implies that Islamic swap cannot be used for funding and trading activity by mean of speculation to generate profit as widely practiced in conventional finance.